mitoc/website/_pages/activities/surfing.md

 For more detailed information about renting surfboards, see the [boathouse rental page](/rentals/boathouse).

 You must be able to swim to rent a surfboard.
 Be aware that North Atlantic water is cold and conditions can change quickly, so be experienced and prepared.

+### Wetsuit Rental:

+MITOC has a small selection of wetsuits, boots, and surf gloves available for rent.
+Please see the [gear rental information page](/rentals) for details.

 ### Activities Include: